National News – July 11, 2018

 At Shakespeare's Globe, situated Bankside in London, scholars participate in the Teaching Shakespeare through Performance course offered exclusively to American educators through the ESU.
 Teachers have the opportunity to perform on the Globe Theatre's stage, the world-leader in the education of Shakespeare's literature and contemporary presentation of his plays in a London campus centered around a replica of the 1500s Globe Theater, during their three-week intensive course.
 Through this program, educators are empowered with pedagogical tools and methods to bring Shakespeare to life for the students in their classrooms.

 A total of 66 TLab scholars are participating in the program this year: 39 receiving scholarships, 27 independently funded and one TLab Giveaway Contest winner.
 Twenty three ESU branches participated this year in raising nearly $200,000 in funds to provide TLab scholarships to teachers from their local communities.
-The ESU branches that participated include Atlanta, Austin, Central Florida, Charlottesville, Cleveland, Denver, Fort Lauderdale, Greenwich, Houston, Indianapolis, Kentucky, Los Angeles, Naples, New Orleans, New York City ad New York State Palm Beach, Princeton, Research Triangle, Richmond, San Francisco, St. Louis and Washington, DC.
+The ESU branches that participated include Atlanta, Austin, Central Florida, Charlottesville, Cleveland, Denver, Fort Lauderdale, Greenwich, Houston, Indianapolis, Kentucky, Los Angeles, Naples, New Orleans, New York City, Palm Beach, Princeton, Research Triangle, Richmond, Rochester, San Francisco, St. Louis and Washington, DC.

 "Education is at the core of English in Action's mission.
 We believe in education's multiplying effect," said Christopher Broadwell, Executive Director.
 "By providing a single teacher a professional development opportunity, they pass on this new knowledge to hundreds—if not thousands—of students throughout their career."